chrif/cocotte/doc/faq.md

 ## Command fails with an error message beginning with `Failed to validate name servers`

-Cocotte uses a library to validate that the name servers of your domain are Digital Ocean's.
-If you are confident that your domain is valid but the library fails to validate your domain, you can disable DNS validation with this environment variable: `SKIP_DNS_VALIDATION=1`.
-Add it to the container when running Cocotte: `docker run -e SKIP_DNS_VALIDATION=1 ...`
+Cocotte uses a third-party library to validate that the name servers of your domain are Digital Ocean's.
+If you are confident that your domain is valid but the library fails to validate your domain, you can disable DNS validation with the `--skip-dns-validation` option.